CORRECTED-Smith Electric Vehicles sees IPO of 4.45 mln shares at $16-$18 apiece

-(In Sept 6 story, corrects paragraph 6 to clarify that the company will use IPO proceeds to repay debt and for general corporate purposes, and not primarily to repay debt)
+(Corrects paragraph 6 to clarify that the company will use IPO proceeds to repay debt and for general corporate purposes, and not just to repay debt)

 Sept 6 (Reuters) - Smith Electric Vehicles Corp, which makes emission-free electric vehicles, said it expected to sell 4.45 million shares at between $16 and $18 in its initial public offering.